appirio-digital/ezbake/CONVENTIONS.md

 The keys of the `valid_files` property are [globs](https://www.npmjs.com/package/minimatch) that we use to match files in the directory.
 Only files that match the glob patterns specified in this property are template replaced.

+All of your globs will start with `**/` to denote any path to either a particular file or set of files.
+This is intentional, as `ads-baseline` will match the glob of the full path of the files it creates for you.
+After the initial `**/` you can then set whatever glob pattern you like.

 #### ignore_files

 The keys of the `ignore_files` property are [globs](https://www.npmjs.com/package/minimatch) that we use to match files in the directory.
 Should a file match any of the globs defined here, they will **not** be template replaced.

+All of your globs will start with `**/` to denote any path to either a particular file or set of files.
+This is intentional, as `ads-baseline` will match the glob of the full path of the files it creates for you.
+After the initial `**/` you can then set whatever glob pattern you like.

 #### questions